Devs-Hazlo/tutorial-datasets/README.md

 # Welcome to Hazlo's Tutorial Datasets
-We'll be adding datasets here alongside the tutorials so it easier to follow along.
+We'll be adding datasets here alongside the tutorials so it's a bit easier to follow along :)